TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Editor/Index.rst

 - How to install the plugin on a web page?

 - What options are available?

+- **add a new line before and after a bullet list and between sublevels**

 Language should be non-technical, explaining, using small examples.
 Don't use to many acronyms unless they have been explained.